 Chloeta is a dynamic and growing business that solves problems internationally for our clients.

-Chloeta is recruiting to fill multiple Call When Needed (CWN) Engine Captain positions.
+Chloeta is recruiting to fill Call When Needed (CWN) Engine Captain positions.

-- Supervises operations of a Chloeta Type 6 engine module throughout the field season, responding to wildland fires and all risk incidents.
+- Supervises operations of a Chloeta engine module, overseeing projects in vegetation management, responding to wildland fires in the surrounding areas, and readiness for disaster response to all risk incidents.

 - Serves as Initial Attack Incident Commander.
 Provides for crew safety and welfare during tactical operations in compliance with all applicable tactical operations.